-Payments associated with short-term leases and leases of low-value assets are recognized on a straightline basis as an expense in the profit or loss.
+Payments associated with short-term leases and leases of low-value assets are recognized on a straight-line basis as an expense in the profit or loss.
 Short-term leases are leases with a lease term of 12 months or less.
 Low-value assets comprise IT-equipment and small items of office furniture.

-28.22 Employee benefits
+28.18 Employee benefits

-28.22.1 Retirement benefit obligation
+28.18.1 Retirement benefit obligation

-CIC, CCAC, CBSI, CTC and COPI maintains a non-contributory defined benefit retirement plan which is a retirement plan that defines an amount of pension benefit that an employee will receive upon retirement, dependent on certain factors such as age, years of credited service, and compensation.
+CIC, CCAC,CDI, CBSI, CTC and COPI maintains a non-contributory defined benefit retirement plan which is a retirement plan that defines an amount of pension benefit that an employee will receive upon retirement, dependent on certain factors such as age, years of credited service, and compensation.
 Alstra, Teko, and Tenex recognizes retirement benefit cost in accordance with RA 7641 (Retirement Law) which is also classified as a defined benefit plan.
-CDI also recognized retirement under RA 7641 until 2020.
-In 2021, CDI adopted a non-contributory, defined benefit retirement plan.